-Working from home is relatively a new term when it comes to some countries.
-It’s much a newer term if you don’t want to be in corporate industry and just work online for an organization which might not have a presence in that country.
+Working from home is a relatively new term when it comes to some countries.
+It’s much a newer term if you don’t want to be in the corporate world and just want to work online for an organization that might not have a presence in your country.

-Online jobs or work from home jobs are always frowned upon as most of the jobs which you come across are scammy especially in countries like India, Malaysia, Germany, Australia, U.K, France, New Zealand, etc.
+Online jobs or work-from-home jobs are often frowned upon as many of the jobs you come across are scammy especially in countries like India, Malaysia, Germany, Australia, the UK, France, New Zealand, etc.

-There is a reason why this is the usual reaction; telecommuting has not become a common thing in most of the countries except for U.S.
+There is a reason why this is the usual reaction; telecommuting has not become a common thing in most countries except for the US.

-There is an increasingly stronger need for telecommuting or online jobs in all of these and many more countries which are much smaller in demographics than the U.S.
+There is an increasingly strong need for telecommuting or online jobs in all of the above names countries and many more countries that are much smaller in demographics than the US.

-Because of more people trying to get work in corporate sectors and trying to strive for the work-life balance, there is a stronger need for work from home option.
+Because of more people trying to get work in corporate sectors and trying to strive for the work-life balance, there is a stronger need for a work-from-home option.

 Are all the jobs online in these sectors scammy?

-But, it requires proper research and careful thinking to decide on the legitimate jobs.
+But it requires proper research and careful thinking to find the legitimate jobs.
 It also depends on the sector of the jobs you are choosing.
-There might be a good number of scammy jobs in data entry sector as it is exploited a lot, but if you do a deep research, you might find a good legitimate company to get employed in data entry.
+There might be a good number of scammy jobs in the data entry sector as it is exploited a lot, but if you do deep research, you might find a good legitimate company to get employed with in data entry.

 Can I make decent money with online jobs in these countries?

-Most of the people have an impression especially when it comes to working from home, that it cannot generate substantial income as compared to the office dwellers.
-This is not the case even in the countries like India, Malaysia, New Zealand, Egypt, etc. I know a lot of people who are making a killing with work from home jobs.
+Many people have the impression, especially when it comes to working from home, that it cannot generate substantial income when compared to office dwellers.
+This is not the case even in countries like India, Malaysia, New Zealand, Egypt, etc. I know a lot of people who are making a killing with work-from-home jobs.

 It might be that you have to do two jobs on a flexible schedule or do one with a tight schedule, but it’s surely possible to get a decent income from work-at-home jobs.

-For example, if you are doing a freelancing job, you can fit a part time, less demanding web research job on the side.
-This tallies up to a full-time income, all in the comfort of your home.
+For example, if you are doing a freelancing job, you can fit a part-time, less demanding web research job on the side.
+This tallies up to a full-time income—all from the comfort of your home.
 It all depends on how you juggle the jobs.

 Web Research/Internet Researcher

-Internet Research is a relatively recent work from home position which is becoming popular.
-Web researcher or Internet Researcher positions were not many available six years ago.
-They were very specific to limited countries like U.S, U.K.
+Internet research is a relatively recent work-from-home position that is becoming popular.
+Web researcher or internet researcher positions were not that available six years ago.
+They were very specific to limited countries like the US or the UK.

 One would agree that there has been growing demand for online opportunities.
 Inarguably, crowdsourcing has increased too.
-Therefore, work from home options are available in countries like Vietnam, Iceland, Scotland, etc. so has to meet demands of day-to-day operations of the companies.
+Therefore, work-from-home options are available in countries like Vietnam, Iceland, Scotland, etc. so as to meet the demands of day-to-day operations of companies.

-Appen Butler Hill and Lionbridge are into translation recruiting home workers.
-Apart from these companies, there are many freelancing companies like SDL and WordExpress, which hire freelancers working online in this sector.
-It also helps if you have multi-language skills.
+Appen and Lionbridge recruit home workers for translation roles.
+Apart from these companies, there are many freelancing companies like WordExpress that hire freelancers working online in this sector.
+It also helps if you speak multiple languages.

-I find teaching as a very rewarding and good income source.
-As the need for good communication skills increases, the demand for tutoring also grows especially for English.
+I find teaching very rewarding and a good income source.
+As the need for good communication skills increases, the demand for tutoring also grows, especially for English tutors.
 Other languages are also in high demand, and all this can be taught via online tools such as Skype or GoToMeeting.
-And, this is all interactive.
+And this is all interactive.

 You can find more job opportunities on the Job Board.

-Transcription and typing jobs have the edge over other jobs as the companies which advertise these jobs are more in volume than others.
-Transcription companies like REV, have expanded into video transcription/ video captioning as well which is more creative than audio transcription.
-Typing jobs are in large volumes in freelancing space and depend on the speed and expertise.
+Transcription and typing jobs have the edge over other jobs as the companies that advertise these roles have a high volume of opportunities available.
+Transcription companies like REV have expanded into video transcription/ video captioning as well, which is more creative than audio transcription.
+Typing jobs are available in large volumes in the freelancing space and depend on speed and expertise.

-Companies like VirtualBee (now LionBridge Smart Crowd), Quicktate, Scribie all employ workers from home.
-A word of caution as the usual typing jobs are dressed up as high paying data entry jobs, so you would have to do proper research about the company before you go further.
+Companies like LionBridge, Quicktate, and Scribie all employ workers from home.
+A word of caution as some typing jobs are dressed up as high-paying data entry jobs, so you will have to do proper research about the company before you go further.

 More Flexible Options